-Posted on December 23, 2014 in alcohol and drug addiction
+Posted in alcohol and drug addiction on December 23, 2014

 Women in the Military Drink Less Than Civilian Women, Study Finds

-In the U.S., military service is linked with increased risks for substance abuse related to the consumption of alcohol and prescription medications.
+In the U.S., military service is linked with increased risks for potentially dangerous substance abuse related to the consumption of alcohol and prescription medications.
 Risks are especially high in servicemen and servicewomen stationed in combat zones or actively exposed to combat situations.
 According to the current research consensus, women in the military drink more often than their civilian counterparts.
 However, the results of a study published in July 2014 in the journal Armed Forces & Society indicate that the reverse situation may hold true.
 Among other things, the authors of this study linked lower rates of alcohol use by women in the military to fear of sexual assault and sexual harassment by other military personnel.

 Women and Alcohol